Alexandru B. Știrbei: Origins and early life

 Born in Bucharest, Alexandru was the son of Barbu, the future reigning Prince.
 As such, he was also the nephew of Prince Barbu's rival brother, Gheorghe Bibescu, cousin of the adventurer Georges Bibesco, and uncle of the aviation pioneer George Valentin Bibescu.
 As such, he was also the granduncle of writer Anna de Noailles.
 His other cousin was the poet Alexandru Bibescu, making Știrbei the uncle of diplomat Antoine Bibesco.

 At first, the Stirbey family belonged to the low-ranking boyar aristocracy of Oltenia, and more specifically Gorj County, tracing their origins to the yeoman Bibul.
 Its first influential member had been Alexandru's grandfather, Logothete Dumitrachi Bibescu, whose life coincided with the end of Phanariote rule and the ascendancy of native or assimilated boyars.
 A protege of Prince Grigore IV Ghica in the 1820s, he married Ecaterina, granddaughter of the boyaress Safta Brâncoveanu and a member of the Văcărescu family.
 His second son was adopted by a more prestigious Oltenian, the Vornic Barbu C. Știrbei, who left him his name, the estate of Cepturoaia, and vineyards outside Drăgășani.
 The Bibescu and Știrbei branches remained distinct and competitive, with the two brothers even running against each other in the princely election of 1842—although eventually Barbu ceded Gheorghe his votes.
 Figures of the establishment looked down on both of them, seeing them as upstarts, equally unprepared for national politics.

 In all, Barbu Dimitrie Știrbei had seven children by his Cantacuzino wife, Elisabeta.
 Alexandru's older brother, George Barbu Știrbei, had a career in the Wallachian military forces and as a diplomatic liaison of his father's.
 Both he and his father, who had abdicated, won seats as deputies to the ad hoc Divan in the September 1857 race.
 Following the establishment of the United Principalities, George mounted the opposition to Domnitor Alexandru Ioan Cuza, and, in 1860, was arrested for sedition.
 A sister, Elena, had married count Leo Larisch von Mönnich from Cieszyn Silesia; in 1855, she gave birth to his son Georg, later husband of the Baroness Wallersee.
-Other brothers-in-law included General Ion Emanuel Florescu and politician Alexandru Plagino.
+Other brothers-in-law included General Ioan Emanoil Florescu and politician Alexandru Plagino.

 Both Alexandru and his other brother, Dimitrie, were originally chased out of Wallachia by the Crimean War: in November 1853, the country's invasion by Russia forced them to settle in Paris.
 Alexandru studied at the Military School of Saint-Cyr, but he is also known to have held a degree in the sciences.
 He secured an officer's rank in the French Army under the Second Empire, before being recalled to Wallachia by his father during the Italian War of 1859, in what was probably at attempt to maintain good relations between Wallachia and the Austrian Empire.
 This policy was disregarded by the prince's nephew Georges Bibesco, who went on to serve with distinction in the Franco–Mexican War.